monkeylord/awesome-bitcoin-sv/README.md

 <a name="libraries" />

 ## Libraries
-* [Bitcoin SV Lib](https://github.com/moneybutton/bitcoin-sv-lib)A pure and powerful JavaScript Bitcoin SV library.
+* [Bitcoin SV Lib](https://github.com/moneybutton/bitcoin-sv-lib) - A pure and powerful JavaScript Bitcoin SV library.
 A fork of BitPay's bitcore-lib-cash, but for Bitcoin SV only.
 Maintained by Yours Inc.
-* [Electrum Client](https://github.com/you21979/node-electrum-client)Electrum Protocol Client for Node.js
+* [Electrum Client](https://github.com/you21979/node-electrum-client) - Electrum Protocol Client for Node.js

 <a name="projects" />

 ## Projects
-* [BitSocket](https://bitsocket.org)Message Bus for Bitcoin
+* [BitSocket](https://bitsocket.org) - Message Bus for Bitcoin

 <a name="services" />